parminder-thindal-moj/cheat_sheets/git_cheat_sheet.md

 * `git branch <branch_name>` - create a branch
 * `git branch -m <new_branch_name>` - rename local git branch
 * `git branch --all` - show all branches - local and remote
+* `git switch <branch_name>` switch to a local OR remote a branch
 * `git checkout -b <new_branch_name> <old_branch>` - create a branch, by branching off another branch
+* `git checkout -b <branch_name>` - checkout a branch /create new branch

 * `git checkout -D <branch_name>` - delete a branch locally.
 * `git remote prune origin` - deletes all stale remote tracking branches.
 These branches have already been removed from the remote repo, but are still available locally.
 Add `--dry-run` to report what branches will be prune, without actually pruning them.
+* `git fetch --prune` is the best utility for cleaning outdated branches.
+It will connect to a shared remote repository remote and fetch all remote branch refs.
+It will then delete remote refs that are no longer in use on the remote repository.
+It won't delete any local branches that you have though.
+They will need to be deleted using `git branch -D`

 #### git merges: